valeriemiller5/Crystal_Collector/README.md

 Google Chrome is recommended for running this program.

 # Built With
-+jQuery - to create the actions of the game +CSS/Bootstrap - visuals for the webpage
++ jQuery - to create the actions of the game
++ CSS/Bootstrap - visuals for the webpage

 # Authors
 Valerie Flores - Initial work